Gifts That Keep on Giving: 20 Subscription Boxes Perfect for Any Occasion

 Disclosure: We appreciate you letting us include affiliate links in this post.
 It helps keep the beer fridge stocked in the Penny Hoarder break room.

-Jamie Cattanach is a staff writer at The Penny Hoarder and a native Floridian.
+Jamie Cattanach is a contributor to The Penny Hoarder and a native Floridian.
 She’s passionate about learning, literature, chocolate and finding ways to live the good life as cost-effectively as possible.
 You can wave hi to @jamiecattanach on Twitter.